yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/_index.md

 ### Alerts

-Use YugabyteDB Managed [Alerts](cloud-alerts/) To be automatically notified of potential problems, enable alerts for cluster, database, and billing criteria.
+Use YugabyteDB Managed [Alerts](cloud-alerts/) to be automatically notified of potential problems.
+You can enable alerts for cluster, database, and billing criteria.
 Configure alerts from the **Alerts** page.

 ### Performance monitoring